 The CSDP modules do not only intend to spread knowledge, which may soon or later fade away, but also to raise skills and competences which support the education of a future military elite on the long-term and, practically, enter into the allocation of ECTS to a learning process.
-Inspired from the Kirkpatrick's model of evaluation26, the level 3 questionnaire has attempted to monitor the outcomes of the modules with regard to progresses in terms of qualifications other than knowledge.
-However, it is not the role of the evaluation to define what qualifications an "ideal European officer" shall have.
+Inspired from the Kirkpatrick's model of evaluation24, the level 3 questionnaire has attempted to monitor the outcomes of the modules with regard to progresses in terms of qualifications other than knowledge.
+However, it is not the role of this evaluation to define what qualifications an "ideal European officer" shall have.
 Therefore, the few qualifications approached by the level 3 questionnaire shall only be taken as a sample of (the most logical) qualifications any officer should have, ideally, when sent to a European mission.
 Furthermore, it would take too long to the participants to take part to an objective survey, like the level 2, on the progress regarding these outcomes.
 It was thus chosen to ask the participants to self-evaluate their perception of their progresses.
 The average grades are illustrated by the graph below.

-26 In the Kirkpatrick's model, level 3 measures the progresses "on the job" of the trainee.
+24 In the Kirkpatrick's model, level 3 measures the progresses "on the job" of the trainee.
 In the case of CSDP modules, the participants do not go back to a job, but to an other and more global educational process.

 The comments made for the self-assessment of the progresses in communicating in English stressed that taking part to this module has been a very interesting challenge for these students.
-They reported, despite a (always too) short time, they improved their communicative skills not only through the lecturing time but also through social events and free times, acquiring new - CSDP and "daily life" - vocabulary.
+They reported, despite a (always too) short time, they improved their communicative skills not only through the lecturing time but also through social events and free times.
+"It was a great opportunity to practice language skills both in professional and informal dimensions", reported a participant.

 Regarding their ability to communicate about CSDP issues, the participants perceived actual progresses.
 They felt able to communicate more easily on the basics of CSDP but also on their own opinions - positive or negative - on CSDP.
-They reported that this module provided them with technical knowledge on this policy and, in a more general way a "broader picture and interest" for the EU in the global context.
+They reported that this module provided them with technical knowledge on this policy and, in a more general way a broader picture and interest for the EU action.